Frequently Asked Questions

 Can I bring my own alcohol?

 In short, we’d rather you didn’t, as purchases from the bar directly support the viability of the events.
 We endeavour to keep the prices fair and offer a varied menu of alcoholic and non-alcoholic drinks.
 We use re-suable plastics too, for a returnable deposit as we’re conscious of the waste events like ours can generate.
-Please note that Cliff Field Gardens and Kennaway House have a temporary events license to sell alcohol, meaning that they are subject to all the laws in this respect.
+Please note that Jubilee Gardens and Kennaway House have a temporary events license to sell alcohol, meaning that they are subject to all the laws in this respect.
 Anyone under the age of 18 consuming alcohol will be politely asked to leave, and please don’t be offended if we ask to see some id.

 Is there something for children?